claire-west/svstudio-manual/docs/index.md

 !!! info "Notice"

     This website is a work in progress.
-Some advanced features are not yet included.
+Some sections may be incomplete.

 Synthesizer V Studio is a singing synthesizer released in July 2020, with AI synthesis functions added in December of 2020.